Getting Started: What Is Drought and Xeriscaping

 In contrast, NOAA estimates that Colorado, which usually has about 1.75 inches in May, was roughly 3.5 inches over its historic average.
 Despite raising the state out of a multi-year drought, Colorado's sudden abundance of water didn't change the fact that the state has a naturally dry climate requiring waterwise choices in the garden.

 You don't have to live in red rock or chaparral country to benefit from the principles of xeriscape.
 It's a technique that minimizes lawn and watering.

 Xeric planting requires analyzing the characteristics of your yard -- including damp and dry spots as well as variations in sun exposure -- and grouping plants with similar cultural needs.

 For an explanation of this gardening technique, please read Xeric Choices: Xeriscape Basics & Ancient Ideas in our Everything Salvias Blog.
 Keep in mind that good xeric choices vary based on regional growing conditions, including rainfall and soil quality.

 Salvias are colorful, efficient plants for xeric gardening.
 If you live in the Southwest, you may want to consider some of the most drought-tolerant choices we grow at Flowers by the Sea.

-One easy way to sort through the offerings in our online catalog is to click on the Salvias by Culture category in our product menu -- the broad green banner at the top of each page.
+One easy way to sort through the offerings in our online catalog is to click on the Salvias by Culture category in the website menu atop our homepage.
 It opens to a window allowing you to navigate to subcategories, such as Drought Tolerant.
 This queue leads you to all of our salvias that are likely to survive drought, even if they prefer regular supplemental watering when conditions are hot and dry.